caiyunapp/leibniz/README.md

 How to use
 -----------

-As an example we solve an very simple advection problem, a box-shaped material transported by a constant steady wind.
+As an example we solve a very simple advection problem, a box-shaped material transported by a constant steady wind.

 ![moving box](https://raw.githubusercontent.com/caiyunapp/leibniz/master/advection_3d.gif)